Yardanico/Nim/doc/contributing.rst

    These end up in documentation and ensure documentation stays in sync with code.

-2. tests in ``when isMainModule:`` block, ran by ``nim c mymod.nim`` ``nimble test`` also typially runs these in external nimble packages.
+2. tests in ``when isMainModule:`` block, ran by ``nim c mymod.nim`` ``nimble test`` also typically runs these in external nimble packages.

 3. testament tests, e.g.: ``tests/stdlib/tos.nim`` (only used for Nim repo).